 I would describe it like being a broken battery, where every time you try to charge me, you know, I maybe fill to 5 percent […] I think the thing that is really hard to understand about this illness is just how much it takes away from you and how so many of the basic things that make one feel like a human being just become impossible.

-Myalgic Encephalomyelitis (ME) – also known as Chronic Fatigue Syndrome (CFS) – is a severely disabling disease that affects multiple body systems including the brain, immune system, endocrine system, autonomic nervous system, muscles and the gut.
+Myalgic Encephalomyelitis (ME) – formerly known as Chronic Fatigue Syndrome (CFS) – is a severely disabling neuroimmune disease that affects multiple body systems including the brain, immune system, endocrine system, autonomic nervous system, muscles and the gut.

 Many cases of ME/CFS begin with an acute viral illness.
 There have been outbreaks of ME/CFS in many countries, including the US.
-The disease can, like polio, occur in outbreaks, in clusters or as individual cases.
+The disease can, like polio, occur either in outbreaks, in clusters, or as individual cases.

 Organic, not psychological

 There is a great deal of research showing objective abnormalities in ME/CFS patients, but unfortunately no tests are available in clinical practice.

 Like MS, ME/CFS can relapse and remit, remain stable, or progress.
 There is a range of disability.
 An estimated 25% of patients are housebound or bedbound: many have been so for decades.
 As few as 4% of severely affected patients ever recover.

 Some patients are able to live a partially normal life but may, for example, only be able to work by taking extensive bedrest afterwards.
 Many quite severely affected patients might be able to spend a brief period out of the house and can appear perfectly healthy for that short time before their symptoms build and they are forced to rest.
 The most severely affected patients are confined to bed, unable to care for themselves.